Skip to main content

 Antimeridian Overfetch

-A better solution, not yet implemented, would be to split the bounding box into two, just like we do with polygons.
-You would then need to call getFeatures for each bounding box and de-duplicate where features overlap with both bounding boxes, using a unique ID property.
+• Split the bounding box into two, just like we do with polygons.
+Then call getFeatures or fgbFetchAll twice.
+Then de-duplicate where features overlap with both bounding boxes using a unique feature ID.